MeatKatlet/language_helper/README.txt

 #require investors invest period time team name value message email chat call voice morning afternoon evening couple far as paper article
 #would/should
 #remove everything after comma? (нравиться, любить)
-#todo integrate medical vocabulary

 #test on video translation
-    #todo css for words separators - more convinience
+    #css for words separators - more convinience

     #solve problem in viewing transcription when translation block is very big - transcription goes away upper and I cant see it
-    #todo where is some words in the end of transcription ? test it again
+    #where is some words in the end of transcription ? test it again
     #| . | - delete this!

-    #todo for each translation phrase input previous last word(from previous phrase) to the beginning of current phrase?
-        #concat first word of current phrase to the END of previous phrase and get new POS for it and translate this last word (if it wasnt translated yet)
-        #concat only not particle words(verb, noun, adj, ...)

     #empty spans in translations WHY?
         #test my approach!